Caution: Some people may find parts of this content confronting or distressing.

 The National Suicide and Self-harm Monitoring Project has funded the collection of data on suicidal behaviours through the National Ambulance Surveillance System.
 This system uses coded ambulance clinical records from jurisdictional ambulance services across Australia to capture information related to ambulance attendances for mental health and self-harm behaviours (see Ambulance attendances).
 However, not all people with suicidal behaviours will make contact with these services.
 Instead, an indication of the prevalence of these behaviours in the community may be derived from surveys of representative samples of the population.

 A program of surveys, the National Survey of Mental Health and Wellbeing, began in Australia in the late 1990s.
-The 2007 National Survey of Mental Health and Wellbeing provided information on the 12-month and lifetime prevalence of mental disorders in the Australian population aged 16–85 years.
-The Intergenerational Health and Mental Health Study, designed to measure the prevalence of mental illnesses in Australia for the first time since the 2007 National Survey of Mental Health and Wellbeing, was scheduled to be undertaken in 2020 by the Australian Bureau of Statistics; however, due to the COVID-19 pandemic this face-to-face survey has been delayed.
+The most recent of these surveys was conducted in 2007.
+In 2020 the National Study of Mental Health and Wellbeing was introduced as a component of the wider Intergenerational Health and Mental Health Study.
+The National Study of Mental Health and Wellbeing is being undertaken in two cohorts in 2020–21 and 2021–22 and will measure the 12-month and lifetime prevalence of mental illnesses in Australia for the first time since the 2007 National Survey of Mental Health and Wellbeing.

-Results from the 2007 National Survey of Mental Health and Wellbeing (Slade et al. 2009) indicate that:
+Results from the 2020–21 cohort of the National Study of Mental Health and Wellbeing (ABS 2022) indicate that:

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.